 But how serious was the problem of corruption in Hong Kong before the ICAC came into being?
 What was the reason for setting up an independent body to fight corruption?

-Let us revisit that part of the Hong Kong history that led to the birth of the ICAC (Flash Version).
+Let us revisit that part of the Hong Kong history that led to the birth of the ICAC (webpage with Flash).

 The Birth of the ICAC (Text Version)